shahar-lab/bayesian_analysis_in_r/exGaussian/examine_prior_intecept_only.md

 ####initial preperation and model compiliation
-#load data but note this is technical - we are not going to actually use the data here since brms will work under "prior=only"
+#make a data df but note this is technical - we are not going to actually use the data here since brms will work under "prior=only"
-load('./df.rdata')
-df=df_n
+df=data.frame(rt=1)

 #brms regressions argument
 myformula=brmsformula(